-Dr Penelope Pickers, School of Environmental Sciences, University of East Anglia
+Dr Penelope Pickers (School of Environmental Sciences, University of East Anglia)

 You will join UEA’s ‘CRAM Group’ of atmospheric measurement experts, and benefit from our partner, Professor Paul Palmer (University of Edinburgh), a world-leading atmospheric transport modelling expert.
-By the end of the PhD you will have acquired skills and expertise in atmospheric measurement and modelling, leaving you well-placed to develop your career either in academia or industry.
-Exciting training opportunities exist, including summer schools on atmospheric sciences and transport modelling workshops.
+By the end of the PhD you will have acquired skills and expertise in atmospheric measurement and modelling, leaving you well-placed to develop your career in academia or industry.
+Exciting training opportunities exist, including summer schools on atmospheric sciences and transport modelling.

 You should have a numerical skills, maths or computer science-based background.
-Environmental Sciences and carbon cycle knowledge is desirable, but not required – we have excellent classes for you to acquire such knowledge.
+Environmental sciences and carbon cycle knowledge is desirable, but not required – we have excellent classes for you to acquire such knowledge.
 A strong interest in the environment and climate change is essential.
 Excellent writing skills are also required.